vaibhavwagh19/vaibhavwagh19/README.md

 ## About Me

-I am a passionate software developer with a strong background in web development and data science.
+I am a final year student with a passion for web development and data science.
+As I approach graduation, I'm dedicated to expanding my skills and preparing for a successful career in software development.
 I love tackling challenging problems and creating innovative solutions.
 When I'm not coding, you can find me exploring the great outdoors or experimenting in the kitchen.

 ## 🔭 What I'm Currently Working On

 I'm currently working on several exciting projects, including:

-- **Project 1:** Analyzing customer data to identify trends and improve user experiences.
-- **Project 2:** Contributing to open-source projects that promote sustainability.
+In addition to my academic pursuits, I'm actively working on an exciting project—a bus tracking system built using Flutter.
+This project combines my love for technology and my interest in improving public transportation experiences.

+## 🚌 Bus Tracking App with Flutter

+### Project Details

+- **Objective:** To provide a real-time bus tracking system that enhances the commuting experience for passengers.
+- **Technologies Used:** Flutter, Geolocator, Google Maps, Firebase.
+- **Key Features:** Real-time location tracking, user-friendly interfaces for drivers and passengers, mapping and route visualization, user authentication, and more.

 ## 🌱 What I'm Learning